redox-os/orbtk-book/src/ch01-03-composition-system.md

 ### Messages

-An itelligent messaging infrastucture that instatiates subs.
+An intelligent messaging infrastucture that instatiates subs.
 The concept enables the toolkit to send and receive messages between the linked entities (m senders -> n receivers).

 ## Framework Elements

-They are organised as cartes inside the API subtree.
+They are organised as crates inside the API subtree.